 Programming for the 2017-2018 Year

-Co-Vice Presidents for Programming Paula Maggio and Donna Hamilton and their committee are working to finalize this year’s events.
-Information will be available soon.
+Co-Vice Presidents for Programming Paula Maggio and Donna Hamilton and their committee have finalized plans for this year’s events.

 HIGHLIGHTS OF PROGRAMMING, 2016-2017